Where to Start?

 So, you have decided you would like to welcome a greyhound into your home and have read all you can about it.
 What happens next?

-This will have a bearing on whether you can actually own a greyhound at all; whether older or younger would suit your lifestyle best and whether a quiet, gentle greyhound or a playful, energetic one would suit your household.
+This will have a bearing on whether you can actually own a greyhound at all: do I have the time for a greyhound, would an older or younger greyhound suit my lifestyle best, would a quiet, gentle greyhound or a playful, energetic one would suit my household.

 Because greyhounds are ‘sighthounds’, that is, dogs that chase by sight, your greyhound may catch sight of a newspaper in a breeze and be off before you know what’s happened!
 By the time they stop running, they may be too far away to find their way home.
 For this reason, it is very important to have a securely fenced garden for your greyhound to play in.